-The results of the ER analysis indicate that the Customer could not provide power as an energy resource without the construction of network reinforcements.
+The results of the ER analysis indicate that the Customer could provide 0 MW as an energy resource without the construction of network reinforcements.
 Transmission upgrades will be required on PSCo's system and the Intermountain Rural Electric Association (IREA) system.
-If the Monument-Palmer 115 kV line must be placed back in service, transmission upgrades will be required on the Colorado Springs Utilities (CSU) system.
+The study considered the impact of leaving the Monument-Palmer 115 kV line out-of-service or placing the Monument-Palmer 115 kV line back inservice.
+If the Monument-Palmer 115 kV line is placed back in service, transmission upgrades will be required on the Colorado Springs Utilities (CSU) system.
 Non-firm transmission capability may be available depending upon demand levels, generation levels, dispatch patterns, marketing activities and the status of transmission facilities.